DeVuDeveloper/rails-on-steroides/README.md

 ## Front-end Framework

 If you choose a front-end framework, you'll get an application layout file, plus navigation and flash messages, styled with a default theme.

-## Other Choices

-Set a robots.txt file to ban spiders if you want to keep your new site out of Google search results.

-If you choose to create a GitHub repository, the generator will prompt you for a GitHub username and password.

-It is a good idea to use "RVM":https://rvm.io/, the Ruby Version Manager, and create a project-specific rvm gemset (not available on Windows).
-See "Installing Rails":http://railsapps.github.io/installing-rails.html.

 ## Contributed Applications